shplok/Wordle-Training-Device/README.md

 2. cd your way into wherever you saved and extracted the folder.
 3. run the file by using "python wordle.py"
 4. Enjoy!

+A Capital letter means that it is in the right place!
+A lowercase letter is not in the right place but is in the word!

+An '_' is a blank space!